Eminem Joins 'Fortnite' And Teases New Concert Ahead Of Big Bang Event

 – When is the Fortnite Big Bang event?

-The Fortnite Big Bang event will go live on 2 December 2023 (3 December 2023 in Thailand).
+The Fortnite Big Bang event will go live on 2 December 2023 (3 December 2023 in Hong Kong).

 – What time is the Fortnite Big Bang event?

-The Fortnite Big Bang event will go live on 2 December 2023 at 2 pm ET (3 December 2023 at 2 am BKT).
+The Fortnite Big Bang event will go live on 2 December 2023 at 2 pm ET (3 December 2023 at 3 am HKT).

 – What is expected at the Fortnite Big Bang event?